 These definitions of interest included different numbers of encounters for 555.x in combination with site of service (gastroenterology (Medical Expense and Performance Reporting System codes AAF for inpatient, BAG for outpatient) or general surgery (ABA)), hospitalisation for CD, and colonoscopy (CPT 45355, 45378, 45379, 45380, 45381, 45382, 45383, 45388, 45384, 45385, 45386, 45387, 45389, 45391, 45392, 45390, 45393, 45398, 45399).
 A 2×2 table was created for each potential case definition classifying each individual as a true negative, true positive, false negative and false positive based on the definition and chart review determination.
 Using this table, sensitivity, specificity, PPV and diagnostic accuracy (defined by true positives plus true negatives over the total denominator) were calculated.
 Exact binomial confidence limits were calculated.4

-After starting with a preselected population, we found that adding a requirement for a third CD ICD9 code and limiting these codes to those patients given the codes by gastroenterologists, or to those who have had a colonoscopy near the time of diagnosis, substantially increased the PPV.
+After starting with a preselected population, requiring at least two CD ICD9 codes be given by gastroenterologists, or requiring a colonoscopy at the time of a diagnostic code, substantially increased the specificity and PPV although at a cost of sensitivity, especially for a colonoscopy requirement.
 This has some implications for future ‘big data’ research, and suggests that we should continue to interpret database studies extracted from EHRs with caution, particularly without a validation cohort.

-In summary, our study shows the poor PPV of two ICD9 billing codes for CD, and the significant increase in PPV when multiple appropriate ICD9 codes made during a specialist encounter are added to the case definition.
+In summary, our study shows the poor specificity and PPV of two ICD9 billing codes for CD, and their significant increase when multiple appropriate ICD9 codes made during a specialist encounter or a colonoscopy procedure code are added to the case definition.
 To some extent, this should not be surprising as medical providers often give a billing code based on the ‘working’ or ‘historical’ diagnosis as opposed to the confirmed diagnosis.
 We urge our fellow researchers to include validation of billing codes when reporting results from EHR or other database-based research.

-Funding SH and SB were supported in part by Congressionally Directed Medical Research Program Grant PR110833.
+Funding SH and SRB were supported in part by Congressionally Directed Medical Research Program Grant PR110833.

 Competing interests None declared.